History of Native Americans in Baltimore: Early history

-Early history
+Early colonization

 In the early 1600s, the immediate Baltimore vicinity was sparsely populated, if at all, by Native Americans.
 The Baltimore County area northward was used as hunting grounds by the Susquehannocks living in the lower Susquehanna River valley who "controlled all of the upper tributaries of the Chesapeake" but "refrained from much contact with Powhatan in the Potomac region."

 Pressured by the Susquehannocks, the Piscataway tribe of Algonquians stayed well south of the Baltimore area and inhabited primarily the north bank of the Potomac River in what is now Charles and southern Prince George's south of the Fall Line as depicted on John Smith's 1608 map which faithfully mapped settlements, mapped none in the Baltimore vicinity, while noting a dozen Patuxent River settlements that were under some degree of Piscataway suzerainty.

 In 1608, Captain John Smith traveled 210 miles from Jamestown to the uppermost Chesapeake Bay, leading the first European expedition to the Patapsco River, a word used by the Algonquin language natives who fished shellfish and hunted.
 The name "Patapsco" is derived from pota-psk-ut, which translates to "backwater" or "tide covered with froth" in Algonquian dialect.
 The Chesapeake Bay was named after the Chesapeake tribe of Virginia.
 "Chesapeake" is derived from the Algonquian word Chesepiooc referring to a village "at a big river."
 It is the seventh oldest surviving English place-name in the U.S., first applied as "Chesepiook" by explorers heading north from the Roanoke Colony into a Chesapeake tributary in 1585 or 1586.

 In 2005, Algonquian linguist Blair A. Rudes "helped to dispel one of the area's most widely held beliefs: that 'Chesapeake' means something like 'Great Shellfish Bay.'
 It does not, Rudes said.
 The name might actually mean something like 'Great Water,' or it might have been just a village at the bay's mouth."
 Soon after John Smith's voyage, English colonists began to settle in Maryland.
 The English were initially frightened by the Piscataway because of their body paint and war regalia, even though they were a peaceful tribe.
 The chief of the Piscataway was quick to grant the English permission to settle within Piscataway territory and cordial relations were established between the English and the Piscataway.